 In California, you’re under arrest when you are taken into custody by law enforcement.
 You can be arrested if a California police officer has a reasonable belief that you participated in a crime.
 You can also be arrested if a warrant has been issued for your arrest by a California judge.
 Under either circumstance you should carefully consider what you say and do from this moment on.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that handles California arrests associated with domestic violence.
-Due to the fact that we primarily represent clients with family law matters, we are able to provide our Sacramento, California clients and clients in Northern California with services they need and deserve when addressing a California domestic violence charge.
+The Law Offices of Edward Misleh, APC is a law firm that handles California arrests associated with domestic violence.
+Due to the fact that we primarily represent clients with family law matters, we are able to provide our with services they need and deserve when addressing a California domestic violence charge.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.

 Domestic Violence Arrest

 Domestic violence arrest often occurs when couples begin arguing and one person either begins to feel threatened or is assaulted by the other person.

 Domestic violence arrest can result in a criminal protective order or an emergency protective order.
 Further, the victim, could then apply for a civil harassment restraining order or a domestic violence restraining order after your domestic violence arrest.

 Booking and processing for your domestic violence arrest involves recording your personal information.
 This includes your name, address, date of birth and getting fingerprinted.
 You will also be photographed and searched to relieve you of all personal property.
 Following that, you will be placed in a holding cell.

 Once arrested, your first court appearance will be at an arraignment, where you will be given the charging document.
 You will also be advised of your rights, and be told to find attorney before the next hearing, or be assigned a public defender.
 The conditions of your arrest and amount of bail you will need to post will also be set.